Diabetic retinopathy: Panretinal laser photocoagulation

 For those with proliferative or severe non-proliferative diabetic retinopathy, vision loss can be prevented by treatment with panretinal laser photocoagulation.

 The goal is to create 1,600–2,000 burns in the retina with the hope of reducing the retina's oxygen demand, and hence the possibility of ischemia.
 It is done in multiple sittings.

 In treating advanced diabetic retinopathy, the burns are used to destroy the abnormal new blood vessels that form in the retina.
 This has been shown to reduce the risk of severe vision loss for eyes at risk by 50%.

 Before using the laser, the ophthalmologist dilates the pupil and applies anaesthetic drops to numb the eye.
-In some cases, the doctor also may numb the area behind the eye to reduce discomfort.
+In some cases, the doctor may also numb the area behind the eye to reduce discomfort.
 The patient sits facing the laser machine while the doctor holds a special lens on the eye.
-The physician can use a single spot laser, a pattern scan laser for two dimensional patterns such as squares, rings and arcs, or a navigated laser which works by tracking retinal eye movements in real time.
+The physician can use a single spot laser, a pattern scan laser for two-dimensional patterns such as squares, rings, and arcs, or a navigated laser, which works by tracking retinal eye movements in real time.
 During the procedure, the patient will see flashes of light.
 These flashes often create an uncomfortable stinging sensation for the patient.
 After the laser treatment, patients should be advised not to drive for a few hours while the pupils are still dilated.
 Vision will most likely remain blurry for the rest of the day.
 Though there should not be much pain in the eye itself, an ice-cream headache like pain may last for hours afterwards.

-Patients will lose some of their peripheral vision after this surgery although it may be barely noticeable by the patient.
-The procedure does however save the center of the patient's sight.
+Patients will lose some of their peripheral vision after this surgery, although it may be barely noticeable by the patient.
+The procedure does, however, save the center of the patient's sight.
 Laser surgery may also slightly reduce colour and night vision.

 A person with proliferative retinopathy will always be at risk for new bleeding, as well as glaucoma, a complication from the new blood vessels.
 This means that multiple treatments may be required to protect vision.

 Medications

 Intravitreal triamcinolone acetonide

-Triamcinolone is a long acting steroid preparation.
-Treating people with DME with intravitreal injections of triamcinolone may lead to a some degree of improvement in visual acuity when compared to eyes treated with placebo injections.
-When injected in the vitreous cavity, the steroid decreases the macular edema (thickening of the retina at the macula) caused due to diabetic maculopathy, and that may result in an increase in visual acuity.
-The effect of triamcinolone is not permnanent and may last up to three months, which necessitates repeated injections for maintaining the beneficial effect.
+Triamcinolone is a long-acting steroid preparation.
+Treating people with DME with intravitreal injections of triamcinolone may lead to some degree of improvement in visual acuity when compared to eyes treated with placebo injections.
+When injected in the vitreous cavity, the steroid decreases the macular edema (thickening of the retina at the macula) caused due to diabetic maculopathy, and that may increase visual acuity.
+The effect of triamcinolone is not permanent and may last up to three months, which necessitates repeated injections for maintaining the beneficial effect.
 Best results of intravitreal Triamcinolone have been found in eyes that have already undergone cataract surgery.
 Complications of intravitreal injection of triamcinolone may include cataract, steroid-induced glaucoma, and endophthalmitis.